engeir/inscar/readme.md

 The available plasma parameters that can be changed within the program are
 ```
 === Input parameters ===
+K_RADAR -- Radar wavenumber (= -4pi(radar frequency)/(speed of light)) [m^(-1)]
 B -- Magnetic field strength [T]
-F0 -- Radar frequency [Hz]
-F_MAX -- Range of frequency domain [Hz]
 MI -- Ion mass in atomic mass units [u]
 NE -- Electron number density [m^(-3)]
 NU_E -- Electron collision frequency [Hz]
 NU_I -- Ion collision frequency [Hz]
 T_E -- Electron temperature [K]
 T_I -- Ion temperature [K]
-T_ES -- Temperature of suprathermal electrons in the gauss_shell VDF [K]
+T_ES -- Temperature of suprathermal electrons in the gauss_shell VDF [K] (no longer in use)
-THETA -- Pitch angle [1]
+THETA -- Aspect angle [1]
-Z -- Height of real data [100, 599] [km]
+Z -- Height used for calculated distribution [100, 599] [km]
-mat_file -- Important when using real data and decides the time of day
+mat_file -- Time of day for calculated distribution
+pitch_angle -- Pitch angle for calculated distribution
 ```
 which are given in `main.py`.

 ### Calculation method
 The program support different methods of calculating the spectrum, based on how you assume the particles to be distributed.
-This includes a Maxwellian distribution and a kappa distribution, in addition to any other arbitrary isotropic distribution.
+This includes a Maxwellian distribution and a kappa distribution, in addition to any arbitrary isotropic distribution.

-The version that determine the calculation method is given in `main.py`, with additional keyword arguments that decide how to plot the result from the calculation.
+The version that determine the calculation method is given in `main.py`, with additional keyword arguments.

 ## File structure <a name = "structure"></a>
 ```